Pet Help & Rescue (PHaR)

 My Role & Impact

-Main UI/UX Designer
+Main UX Designer

 I redesigned the MVP for Pet Help & Rescue (PHaR), leading the foundational user research, including market analyses, interviews, and early usability testing.
 I conducted a mobile heuristic audit, guided beta and QA testing efforts, and implemented a product board to streamline cross-functional collaboration.
 By holding informal workshops between design and development, I improved handoff efficiency by 42%.
 These efforts contributed to a 70% Net Promoter Score and improved alignment across teams.